melaniebalaz/refactor.zone/data/articles/sql-introduction-part1.md

-Title:      An introduction to SQL databases
+Title:      Introduction to SQL databases
+Subtitle:   Part 1
 Author:     janoszen
-Published:  0000-00-00
+Published:  2016-10-11
 Categories: basics
 Excerpt:    Whether you are running a webapp, a financial system or a game, you need some method of storing your data.
             SQL allows you to query most traditional databases, like MySQL or PostgreSQL.
 Let's take a look.
-Social:     /images/sql-introduction/social.png
+Social:     /images/sql-introduction-part1/social.png
-Decor:      /images/sql-introduction/decor.png
+Decor:      /images/sql-introduction-part1/decor.png
-Decor2x:    /images/sql-introduction/decor-2x.png
+Decor2x:    /images/sql-introduction-part1/decor-2x.png

 Whether you are running a webapp, a financial system or a game, you need some method of storing your data.
 SQL allows you to query most traditional databases, like MySQL or PostgreSQL.
 Let's take a look.